FREQUENTLY ASKED QUESTIONS

 - Can a faculty member direct honorarium or consulting payments to the University as a gift?

-Once the money has been received by the University it must follow the same rules the University uses to avoid imputation of income to a faculty member when the University either pays expenses on behalf of the faculty member or reimburses the faculty member for business expenses.
+Once the University has received the money, it must follow the same rules the University uses to avoid imputation of income to a faculty member when the University either pays expenses on behalf of the faculty member or reimburses the faculty member for business expenses.

-- The University is sponsoring a conference on Leadership for Students with Disabilities.
-It is funded through registration fees/funding from University departments and grants from outside companies.
-Are the grants from outside companies' gifts?
+- The University is sponsoring a conference.
+It is funded through registration fees, funding from University departments, and individual sponsorships or grants from outside sources.
+Are the sponsorships or grants from outside sources a gift?
 Do they need to be reported to a recognized foundation?

 - Each year we get $20,000 from several corporations to belong to our corporate affiliates program.
 It allows them to interview graduate students first, send three people to our annual conference and get advance releases of articles and theses.
 Do these contributions need to be sent to a recognized foundation?